newtheatre/website/_content/autumn-2020-season.md

 ---
 ### The Nottingham New Theatre will be showcasing an Online and In-House season this Autumn

-There will be two distinct season's this Autumn, one running entirely online similar to the quarantine season and one running In-House at the theatre.
-More Details of how each season will work and how to get involved in proposing shows for either season are below.
+There will be two distinct season's this Autumn, one running entirely online (similar to the quarantine season) and one running In-House at the Theatre.
+More details of how each season will work and how to get involved in proposing shows for either season are below.

 <hr>